microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/alert_update.md

 # Update alert

-Request to update an editable Alert property within any integrated solution to keep alert status and assignments in sync across solutions.
-Any solution that has a record of the referenced alertID will be updated. **This method must include the alertId as a parameter.**
+Update an editable **alert** property within any integrated solution to keep alert status and assignments in sync across solutions.
+This method updates any solution that has a record of the referenced alert ID.

+>**Note:** You must include the alert ID as a parameter with this method.

 ## Permissions